2018–19 Maltese Futsal League

-The 2018–19 Maltese Futsal Premier League is the 9th season of the Maltese Gatorade League, the top Maltese league for futsal clubs, since its establishment in 2011.
+The 2018–19 Maltese Futsal Premier League is the 8th season of the Maltese Futsal League, the top Maltese league for futsal clubs, since its establishment in 2011.
 It is also 20th season of the futsal championship in Malta, since the beginning of organized futsal in the country in 1999.

 It is a transitory season in the handover between the Futsal Malta Association and the Malta Football Association with regards to operation of the league.

 Teams

+October 1 marked the start of the championship, with the first round played on a round-robin basis before the ten teams were split into two categories — the top six advanced to the Elite Futsal League, while the remaining four competed in the Futsal League.